 Eligible immigrants include:

-You can find a complete list of immigration statuses that allow you to work with an employment authorization card in the U.S. on the USCIS Form I-765 instructions.
+You can find a complete list of immigration statuses that allow you to work with an employment authorization card in the U.S. on the Form I-765 instructions from USCIS.gov.

 Who Isn't Eligible for a Work Permit?